 Although we did not grow any rhubarb this year, I’ve been craving some of the tart plant.
-I picked some up at a local market along with some organic strawberries.
+So I picked some up at a local market along with some organic strawberries to use in an easy rhubarb crisp.

-I thought about making a pie, but wanted something that would be quick to make.
-Fruit crisps are so simple that it wasn’t difficult to come up with a recipe that I could make in a matter of minutes for dessert.
+I thought about making a low carb pie, but wanted something that would be quick to make.
+Fruit crisps are so simple that it wasn’t difficult to come up with a recipe.
+It only took about ten minutes to prepare and less than a half hour to bake.

-That’s why I came up with this easy strawberry rhubarb crisp recipe.
-It combines two of the best fruits of summer into a delicious dessert that’s prepared in minutes.
+That’s why I came up with this easy gluten free strawberry rhubarb crisp recipe.
+It combines two of the best low carb fruits of summer into a delicious dessert that’s perfect for sharing.

 I just love the sweet and tart taste of strawberry rhubarb filling.
 The mixture is just strawberry and rhubarb with some low carb sweetener and a little xanthan gum added as a thickener.